Task Aware Dreamer for Task Generalization in Reinforcement Learning: Experiments

-In terms of limitations, TAD assumes that the task context is continuously related to historical information for generalizing to unseen tasks.
-Thus TAD might be difficult to generalize in sparse-reward settings.
-We further demonstrate that without extra knowledge or finetuning, zero-shot generalization to unseen tasks with extremely sparse rewards is impossible since there is no way to distinguish different tasks (Appendix B.7).
-Fortunately, in relatively sparse reward settings, we conduct studies in Appendix E.2 to show that TAD can infer the current task and generalize to unseen tasks well.
-There are no serious ethical issues as this is basic research.
+Regarding limitations, TAD assumes that task context can be inferred from historical interaction data in order to generalize to unseen tasks.
+Consequently, its effectiveness may be reduced in environments with extremely sparse rewards.
+In Appendix A.7, we further show that without extra prior knowledge or fine-tuning, zero-shot generalization to unseen tasks with extremely sparse rewards is fundamentally infeasible, as the agent lacks sufficient information to distinguish among tasks.
+Nevertheless, in relatively sparse-reward settings, our experiments in Appendix E.3 demonstrate that TAD can still infer the current task and generalize effectively to unseen tasks.